Preferred Planning Option released

 Community comment period for the Environmental Approvals Report (EAR) has now closed

-The Environmental Approvals Report (EAR) provides a detailed understanding of existing environmental conditions in the Kenmore Bypass area, the potential impacts of a Kenmore Bypass on existing conditions and recommended mitigation strategies.
+The Environmental Approvals Report (EAR) provides a detailed understanding of the environmental conditions in the Kenmore Bypass area, the potential impacts of a Kenmore Bypass on existing conditions and recommended mitigation strategies during this time.

 The findings of the draft EAR demonstrate that all identified environmental impacts could be mitigated to within appropriate standards and guidelines.
 The draft EAR identifies further investigations and Environmental Management Plans (EMPs) that would need to be developed should the bypass proceed to construction.
 The release of the draft EAR is an important step in the ongoing planning study which is investigating a possible way to address urban traffic growth on Moggill Road in the Kenmore area.